 Carefully managing your credit history and having a good credit score are both critical factors when applying for a mortgage.
 There are, however, two other qualifying standards that may not get as much buzz, but are just as important in the eyes of mortgage lenders – loan-to-value (LTV) and debt-to-income (DTI).

 Knowing these two numbers is just as important as knowing your credit score.
-It’s a good indicator of how much you can afford and will help paint your overall financial picture.
+They’re a good indicator of how much you can afford and will help paint your overall financial picture.
+Backed by years of experience and mortgage expertise, we’ve asked members of TBI Mortgage to break down each to term so you can better understand why these factors are vital to the mortgage process:

 Generally, buyers with lower LTV ratios will qualify for lower mortgage rates.
 These buyers are considered “less risky” because they have more equity in their homes and are less likely to default on their mortgage.

 The LTV ratio also determines whether or not private mortgage insurance (PMI) is required.
-For conventional loans, if an LTV is 80.01% or higher, PMI is necessary.
+For Conventional loans, if an LTV is 80.01% or higher, PMI is necessary.
 This helps protect the lender in case a buyer defaults on their mortgage.
 You can put down as little as 3.5% with an FHA loan; but again, you’ll have to pay mortgage insurance.
-For more information about mortgage insurance, read our previous blog post.

-Now let’s move on to the other all-important acronym in the mortgage world.
-DTI is the amount of recurring debt (including your expected housing payment) you have compared to your gross income.
 Calculating your DTI is something you can easily do yourself and it only takes a few minutes.
-Let’s take a look at an example:
+Here’s an example:

-1. Add ALL of your recurring monthly debts.
-For qualifying purposes, the amount you pay for bills that aren’t on your credit report like car insurance, utilities and phone bills are excluded from this calculation.
+- First, add ALL of your recurring monthly debts.
+For qualifying purposes, this is the amount you pay for bills that are on your credit report like credit cards, student loans, car leases and installment loans.
+It excludes expenses such as car insurance, utilities and phone bill..
+For instance:

 - Mortgage (principal, interest, taxes, insurance, homeowners association fees) – $2,750